david-chase/kubex-inventory/README.md

 `kubex-inventory.ps1 -user "dchase@densify.com" -pass "NotMyPassword" -host "sandbox.kubex.ai" -csv > "Sandbox Software.csv"`

+#### Sample command-line
+Here is an interesting sample command-line that will scan a customer instance and identify every instance of Kubex Automation components.
+This allows you to see if they've upgraded from the Kubex Automation Controller (Deprecated) to the Kubex Automation Engine.

+`kubex-inventory.ps1 -instance sandbox | grep "Kubex Automation"`

 ## How it works
 There's no magic going on here.  `software.csv` contains a list of software packages and the matching logic to identify them.
 The format of the file is: